Arizona: Political culture

 Democrat Lyndon Johnson, in 1964, lost the state by fewer than 5,000 votes to Arizona Senator and native Barry Goldwater.
 (This was the most closely contested state in what was otherwise a landslide victory for Johnson that year.)
 Democrat Bill Clinton ended this streak in 1996, when he won Arizona by a little over two percentage points (Clinton had previously come within less than two percent of winning Arizona's electoral votes in 1992).
 From 2000 until 2016, the majority of the state continued to support Republican presidential candidates by solid margins.
 In the 2020 United States presidential election, Joe Biden again broke the streak by becoming the first Democratic presidential candidate to win Arizona since 1996.

 Since the mid 20th century, the Republican Party has also dominated Arizona politics in general.
 The fast-growing Phoenix and Tucson suburbs became reliably Republican areas from the 1950s onward.
 During this time, many "Pinto Democrats", or conservative Democrats from rural areas, became increasingly willing to support Republicans at the state and national level.
 While the state normally supports Republicans at the federal level, Democrats are often competitive in statewide elections.
 Two of the last six governors have been Democrats.

 On March 4, 2008, Senator John McCain effectively clinched the Republican nomination for 2008, becoming the first major party presidential nominee from the state since Barry Goldwater in 1964.
+McCain won Arizona by eight percentage points in the 2008 General Election.

-Arizona politics are dominated by a longstanding rivalry between its two largest counties, Maricopa and Pima – home to Phoenix and Tucson, respectively.
+Arizona politics is dominated by a longstanding rivalry between its two largest counties, Maricopa and Pima – home to Phoenix and Tucson, respectively.
 The two counties have almost 75 percent of the state's population and cast almost 80 percent of the state's vote.
 They also elect a substantial majority of the state legislature.